The Underwater Museum of Art (MUSA) was founded in 2009 by Dr. Jaime González Cano, Roberto Díaz Abraham, and Jason de Caires Taylor.

-There are many underwater museums and different water parks in the Riviera Maya in Cancun, but the underwater art museum is out of this world.
+There are many museums and different water and underwater parks in the Riviera Maya in Cancun.
+But the underwater art museum is from another world.

-The first two: are officials in Cancun, and the last: are artists in charge of the first sculptures of the Underwater Museum.
+The first two: officials in Cancun, and the last: artist in charge of the first sculptures of the Underwater Museum.

 Today, the Underwater Museum of Art is one of the biggest attractions in terms of underwater tourism.

-So much so that it has brought more than 36 million dollars to the Cancun community since its foundation (2009-2010).
+So much so that it has brought more than $ 36 million to the Cancun community since its founding (2009-2010).

 One of the reasons why the artist from Caires was chosen for the Underwater Museum project is his fascination with the marine world.

-The proposal for the Museum is to create an eco-friendly space with the marine environment in the beautiful Cancun, where all 16 underwater rooms of the Museum will function as a home for innumerable marine species, as well as for the exponential growth of reefs.
+In this way, the proposal of the Underwater Museum of Art is to create an eco-friendly space with the marine environment in beautiful Cancun; In what way?
+Simple; The 16 underwater rooms of the Underwater Museum function as a home for countless marine species, as well as for the exponential growth of reefs.

-Additionally, the materials for the sculptures of the Underwater Museum were carefully selected so they would not become an obstacle to the marine population.
+On the other hand, the concept in the sculptures of the Underwater Museum is: Sustainable materials, that is, materials that are not an obstacle for the marine population.

 In fact, many of the sculptures have holes of different sizes, for different marine species.

-The Underwater Museum of Art is a clear example that artists can be responsible and committed to the environment.
+The Underwater Museum of Art is a clear example that art can be responsible and committed to the environment.

 As well as a solution to the problems that human societies have caused in the fragile ecosystems of the Earth.

-Being colonized by amazing coral reefs give them that exceptional touch that only nature achieves.
+Being colonized by amazing coral reefs that give them that exceptional touch that only nature achieves.

 What do you need to explore the wonderful marine world of the Underwater Museum of Art (MUSA)?

-Additionally, you must have a palpable desire to live an art experience different from anything else you might have seen before;
+In addition, they must have a palpable desire to live an art experience different from the one they are used to;

-How many people can truly say that they’ve enjoyed underwater art?
+How many can say that they learned art underwater?

 How many can boast that they toured a museum with any number of fish?

 The Underwater Museum is the best option!
-If you want to boast of dream vacations.
+If you want to show off your dream vacation.